-Funds from this category shall be used to construct improvements to the BART system such as: station access improvements; infrastructure improvements to facilitate Transit Oriented Development (T.O.D.) at or near BART stations, station capacity, safety and operational improvements; additional on or off site parking; development and implementation of last mile shuttle and/or other improvements (including transit stops, as well as bicycle/ pedestrian facilities - complete streets) oriented at increasing BART ridership while also providing BART users alternatives to driving single occupant vehicles to BART stations.
-Funds in this category may be used for the acquisition of new BART cars and/or advanced train control systems that can be shown to increase capacity on BART lines serving Contra Costa, provided that 1) BART agrees to fund a minimum of \$100 million in Authority identified improvements, such as BART station, access and parking improvements, in Contra Costa County from other BART revenues, and 2) a regional approach, that includes binding funding commitments from both Alameda and San Francisco Counties, is developed and agreed to prior to any funds from this measure being used to fund the acquisition of BART cars.
+Funds from this category shall be used to construct implement improvements to the BART system such as: station access improvements; infrastructure improvements to facilitate Transit Oriented Development (T.O.D.) at or near BART stations;, station capacity, safety and operational improvements; maintenance facility/infrastructure expansion; additional on or off site parking; development and implementation of last mile shuttle and/or other related improvements (including transit stops);, as well as\ and bicycle/ pedestrian facilities. - complete streets) Funding will be oriented atto increaseing BART ridership and towhile also provideing BART users with alternatives to driving single occupant vehicles to BART stations.
+Funds in this category may be allocated by the Authority used for the acquisition of new BART cars and or associated advanced train control systems that can be shown to increase capacity on BART lines serving Contra Costa, provided that 1) BART agrees to fund a minimum of \$100 million in Authority identified improvements, such as in BART station, access and parking improvements, in Contra Costa County from other BART revenues over the life of this Measure, and 2) a regional approach, that includes binding commitments of equal funding commitments shares from both Alameda and San Francisco Counties counties is developed, is developed and agreed to prior to any funds from this measure being used to fund the acquisition of BART cars.

-4. East Contra Costa Transit Extension (BART or alternative) ---- \$70m Funding from this category shall be used to extend high capacity transit service easterly from the Hillcrest BART Station in Antioch through Oakley to a new transit station in Brentwood.
+4. East Contra Costa Transit Extension (BART or alternative) ---- \$70m Funding from this category shall be used to extend high capacity transit service easterly from the Hillcrest BART Station in Antioch through Oakley to a new transit Commented [MT4]: Recommended minimum is consistent with RTPC initial request

+Commented [MT5]: Additional consideration is to add language to address situation if funding is not used for BART cars or advanced train control, including a deadline for this to occur and optional use for a portion of the funding in this category. station in Brentwood.
 To the greatest degree possible, local funds generated by this measure shall be used to leverage additional regional, state and/or federal funds for this project.
 Funds from this category may be used to complete an interim transit station in Brentwood.
 RAMP eligible project.